afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 to the following events".
 That's just too much.

 But, but, but, but, but...
 Statisticians must outright taboo such statements.
-Because this philosophy corrupted science.
+Because such philosophy corrupted science.
 The moment you say "assume measurement errors are normally distributed" - you are doing it *wrong*.
 Why?
 Here's some data: